Notre Dame Repair Crews Are Back To Work, But Paris' Lead Concerns Remain

 After the closures, Paris Deputy Mayor Emmanuel Grégoire told TV news channel LCI that schools would be thoroughly cleaned and tested before students return in September.
 He insisted there had been "no health risk" and it was just "more convenient" to close the schools to start decontamination.

-A report from a regional health agency earlier this month said 16 children of 175 tested since the fire showed blood lead levels that needed to be monitored, but did not qualify the cases as lead poisoning.
-Two children showed blood lead levels above the threshold considered to be safe, but officials were examining if one of the cases was linked instead to lead in the child's home.
+A report from a regional health agency earlier this month said 16 children of 175 tested since the fire showed blood lead levels that needed to be monitored but did not qualify the cases as lead poisoning.
+Two children showed blood lead levels above the threshold considered to be safe.
+In one of the cases, officials were examining whether it was linked instead to lead that could already have been present in the child's home.

 According to the World Health Organization, there is no known level of lead exposure that is safe.
 It says that young children are more vulnerable to lead poisoning, which can cause damage to the brain and nervous system.

-French authorities have mostly focused on the immediate area around Notre Dame, but they recently turned their attention to neighboring districts.
-When Notre Dame caught fire, wind from the east blew the smoke to Left Bank neighborhood southwest of the cathedral.
+French authorities have focused mostly on the immediate area around Notre Dame, but they recently turned their attention to neighboring districts.
+When Notre Dame caught fire, wind from the east blew the smoke to Left Bank neighborhoods southwest of the cathedral.

-Inspectors recently visited businesses on just across the river on the Left Bank near the Place Saint-Michel.
-Pascal Londais, owner of La Fontaine Saint Michel, is waiting for the results of lead tests conducted at his café.
+Inspectors recently visited businesses just across the river on the Left Bank near the Place Saint-Michel.
+Pascal Londais, owner of La Fontaine Saint Michel, is waiting for the results of lead tests conducted at his cafe.

 His staff might have to get blood tests if lead is found there.
-Although Londais says he's not worried, he thinks authorities waited too long to alert businesses and run tests.
+Although Londais says he is not worried, he thinks authorities waited too long to alert businesses and run tests.

 "They should have intervened more quickly," he said.
 "Fifteen days, three weeks ...
 'Hey, there's lead.
 We're going to take care of this immediately.'
 Not three months later."

-As for the reconstruction workers, new protocols include decontamination showers and protective suits to be left onsite.
+As for the reconstruction workers, new protocols include decontamination showers and protective suits to be left on-site.
 Officials have rejected calls from environmental and labor groups to seal off Notre Dame in plastic to prevent more lead dust from escaping.

 Annie Thébaud-Mony, the research director at the National Institute for Health and Medical Research, told French radio RTL earlier this month that lead contamination at Notre Dame is a "health time bomb."